 The internet is a wild place, filled with well, everything.
 There are many ways of exposing an application to the internet, but no matter how secure an application claims to be, or how confident you are with your infrastructure, sometimes you may just be more comfortable keeping it internal.
 Historically,…

 Duplicati is one of my favourite backup system.
-It’s pretty fast, supports a large number of backup sources, and has a nice configuration web UI.
-Unfortunately however, it can’t be used to backup remote files.
+It’s pretty fast, supports numerous backup sources, and has a nice configuration web UI.
+Unfortunately however, it can’t be used to back up remote files.
 In fact, I can’t find a nice fully-features backup solution which does do this, which sucks.